-- Webcams are optional, however they are highly recommended.
-Students enrolled in an online course are encouraged to have a working webcam for each class session.
+- Students enrolled in an online course are encouraged to have a working webcam for each class session.
 Webcams allow students to communicate directly with the instructor of the class without the distractions of using the chat module in the application.
 This helps to facilitate a more interactive experience for both the student and instructor.

 - Will there be a setup for remote rendering for my large files?

-- While remote rendering on Gnomon’s network will not be possible, we have partnered with RebusFarm, Chaos Cloud , and GridMarkets - online render services that support a variety of software.
-Program students are offered a discount of:
+- While remote rendering on Gnomon’s network will not be possible, we have partnered with RebusFarm, Chaos Cloud , and GridMarkets - online render services that support a variety of software – to support program enrolled students.